rebing/graphql-laravel/Readme.md

             return [
                 'id' => [
                     'type' => Type::nonNull(Type::string()),
-                    'description' => 'The id of the user' ],
+                    'description' => 'The id of the user', ],
                 'email' => [
                     'type' => Type::string(),
-                    'description' => 'The email of user'
+                    'description' => 'The email of user',
-                ]
+                ],
+                // Uses the 'scopeIsMe' function on our custom User model 'isMe' => [
+                    'type' => Type::boolean(),
+                    'description' => 'True, if the queried user is the current user', 'selectable' => false, // Does not try to query this from the database ]
             ];
         }